 Karma Co-op is a not-for-profit food store tucked away in a residential area on Palmerston Ave.
-Though it has served as an alternative to commercial grocery stores for nearly 40 years, Karma is still easy to miss.
+Though it has served as an alternative to commercial grocery stores for nearly half a century, Karma is still easy to miss.

 After a few wrong turns, I realized I had to actually wander down an alley to get to Karma's entrance.
 From the outside it seems as though someone's set up a makeshift store from his or her den, but inside there are rows of packaged food, bins of bulk items, meats, produce, household products and more.